nigelb/SerialGrabber/docs/source/Archive.rst

 =======
 Archive
 =======
-Once a payload has been successfully processed by the configure processor the payload item is removed from the cache and sent to the configured archive.
+Once a payload has been successfully processed by the configured processor (aee :doc:`DataLifeCycle`.) the payload item is removed from the cache and sent to the configured archive.

 The Archive settings can be set in: :doc:`settings/SerialGrabber_Storage`.